 1769 – the idea of using a separate condenser to power a steam engine was patented.
 However, Watt struggled to get a working model constructed.

-1773 – Watt’s constant supporter, his wife Margaret, died in childbirth.
+1773 – Watt’s constant supporter, his wife Margaret, known as “Peggy, died in childbirth.
+The couple had two other children.

 1773 – His backer, John Roebuck, went bankrupt and was forced to pass on his interests in the steam engine patent to one of his associates, industrialist Matthew Boulton of Birmingham.